echamudi/poster-egg/README.md

 └── posty-poster-data       # Data
 ```

+Now, you need to build and run HTML server for both of them.
+This project includes gulp-connect as HTML server.

 The normal setup will run front-end server using port `60571` and data server using port `60572`.
 You can change these settings at vars section inside `gulpfile.js`.
-If you modified data server port, you'll need to modify designDataApi URL at the front-end part (`posty-poster/src/app/config.ts`).
+If you modify the data server port, you'll also need to modify `designDataApi` URL in `config.ts` file at the front-end part (`posty-poster/src/app/config.ts`).

-Now, let's build them.
+Let's build and run the server.

 ```
 $ cd ./posty-poster